We Dodged Ethics for Behavioral Restrictions

 The convenient dodge

 One reason the substitution works as well as it does is that the people designing the behavioral restrictions almost never think hard about extreme cases.
 The restrictions get optimized for the median scenario, which for most rule-makers is corporate life: minor friction, professional disagreements, the occasional asshole.
 In that scenario, "don't yell, don't curse, use respectful language" is a fine restriction.
 Not because it is deep ethics, but because the median corporate scenario does not have stakes high enough for ethics to be required.
-If someone really crosses a line, the company fires them.
-The behavioral restrictions handle the 95 percent and the termination handles the rest.

 The therapeutic version of this is the implicit assumption that when things get really bad, the legal system handles it.
 An abused woman can call the police.
 She can file a restraining order.
 She can leave.
 Once you accept that frame, you can keep recommending I-statements and assertive communication and healthy boundaries, because anything that exceeds those tools is by assumption someone else's problem.